 Access to Educational Tools

 Education no longer has to take place in a classroom setting thanks to the internet.
 Sure the question of “how has the internet helped businesses” can get quite complex when you look at the transformation the education system has undergone due to technology.
 Even so, some fundamental components of education are still present.
 For example, computer labs that have specialized software may be needed in order to teach specific skills.
 Those looking to educate themselves outside of the traditional educational system have more options than ever before.

 If someone is looking to teach themselves a skill, then the internet enables this.
+For instance, if someone wants to learn how to weld stainless steel, there are resources on the internet to help them do so.
 Furthermore, the internet is also friendly to all different types of learning styles.
 If someone is more focused on reading in order to absorb information, then they can visit online libraries to find a great number of informational texts that may have only been available in person in the past.
 On the other hand, if a person finds it easier to learn by watching and doing, then they can look up video tutorials that will walk them through a skill in real time.
 This kind of learning acceleration has big implications for the world of business.
 It serves to provide yet another comprehensive answer for those asking the question “how has the internet helped businesses?”

 The internet has also accelerated the development of technology itself.
 In terms of IT consulting, network security, and software development, the internet has made it easier for businesses to engage in technological upgrades of all kinds.
 So exactly how has the internet helped businesses in this regard?
 Well, for one, a business can do the kind of in-depth research that is needed to find a technological solution that meets their exact needs.
 In the past, they may have been stuck making the best out of a sub-par solution.
 Now they can dig in and find the product or service that is perfect for their business needs, no matter how large or small they may happen to be.